google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 duration is not available though, such as a live stream, the time range may continuously change.

-The good news is that we can now more effectively customize the
+The good news is that you can now more effectively customize the
 <code>seekable</code> range logic with [Media Source Extensions (MSE)] by
 providing or removing a single seekable range that is union'ed with the current buffered ranges.
 It results in a single seekable range which fits both, when